 - A. PROBATION shall be listed under the defendant's name in the Secretary's Record of Penalties.
 If found guilty of a further violation, the defendant shall be subject to a heavier penalty than for a first offense. - B. SUSPENSION of such person or institution for any period from showing.
-A suspended person or institution is forbidden for the time specified in the sentence to hold or exercise office in the Association or in any Show, and is excluded from all show grounds during Shows, as an exhibitor, participant, or spectator
+A suspended person or institution is forbidden for the time specified in the sentence to hold or exercise office in the Association or in any Show, and is excluded from all show grounds during Shows, as an exhibitor, participant, or spectator.

 - C. EXPULSION from all recognized Shows. - D. SUSPENSION OR EXPULSION from membership in the Association. - E. FORFEITURE of trophies, ribbons, and points won in connection with the offense committed.
-See Rule 1309 & 7302-F. - F. SUSPENSION from office as Steward, Judge, or Show Official. - G. FINE. - H. CENSURE. - I. REMOVAL from office. - All offenses are charged to the individual dispensing said medication by the NSEC.
-Should the said individual be found guilty through positive confirmation of CNS drugs, all fees/charges for the testing will be assigned to the guilty party. - A. First offense: Written warning - B. Second offense: One month suspension from all IHSA activities - C. Third offense: Six month suspension from the IHSA - D. Fourth offense: One year suspension from the IHSA

-3500 Show Violations and Penalties

-- 3501 A Host College may be subject to penalty by the R.S.E.C. for violations of the Rules in the conduct of its Show.
+See Rule 1309 & 7302-F. - F. SUSPENSION from office as Steward, Judge, or Show Official. - G. FINE. - H. CENSURE. - I. REMOVAL from office. - 3503 All offenses are charged to the individual dispensing said medication by the NSEC.
+Should the said individual be found guilty through positive confirmation of CNS drugs, all fees/charges for the testing will be assigned to the guilty party. - A. First offense: Written warning - B. Second offense: One month suspension from all IHSA activities - C. Third offense: Six month suspension from the IHSA - D. Fourth offense: One year suspension from the IHSA - 3600 Show Violations and Penalties - 3601 A Host College may be subject to penalty by the R.S.E.C. for violations of the Rules in the conduct of its Show.
 Violations shall include, but are not limited to, the following: - A. Failure to: - 1.
 Conduct a Show in accordance with Association Rules. - 2.
-Use standard specifications for classes.

-3. Provide ambulance on grounds or on call, plus qualified medical personnel as outlined in Rule 5102.B.5.
+Use standard specifications for classes. - 3.
+Print the Association statement and deadlines on each entry blank (Rule 5402-C). - 4.
+Secure signature of designated representatives on each entry blank. - 5.
+Provide ambulance on grounds or on call, plus qualified medical personnel as outlined in Rule 5102.B.5. - 6.
+Pay its indebtedness to the Association.

-- 4. Pay its indebtedness to the Association. - 5.
-Pay other indebtedness within 30 days. - 6.
-File marked catalogues. - 7.
-Report the disqualification of a person at the show. - 8.
-Present correct Hunter Seat Equitation courses.

-9. Honor written contract with Judges, Stewards, or other Show Officials and employees.

-- B. The use of Judges in divisions in which they have not been enrolled without obtaining in advance the required regional permission (See Rule 5201-B.). - C. The use of non-qualified Stewards. - D. The listing of a Judge or Steward in the prize list or catalog before the invitation to serve has been accepted. - E. Permitting persons or institutions not in good standing to participate in any manner. - F. Permitting acts which are improper, intemperate, dishonest, unsportsmanlike, or contrary to the Rules of the Association. - 3502 A host college guilty of a violation shall be subject to a penalty, including the following: - A. FINE. - B. PROBATION.
+- 7. Pay other indebtedness within 30 days. - 8.
+File marked catalogues. - 9.
+Report the disqualification of a person at the show. - 10.
+Present correct Hunter Seat Equitation courses. - 11.
+Honor written contract with Judges, Stewards, or other Show Officials and employees. - B. The use of Judges in divisions in which they have not been enrolled without obtaining in advance the required regional permission (See Rule 5201-B.). - C. The use of non-qualified Stewards. - D. The listing of a Judge or Steward in the prize list or catalog before the invitation to serve has been accepted. - E. Permitting persons or institutions not in good standing to participate in any manner. - F. Permitting acts which are improper, intemperate, dishonest, unsportsmanlike, or contrary to the Rules of the Association. - 3602 A host college guilty of a violation shall be subject to a penalty, including the following: - A. FINE. - B. PROBATION.
 A vote of censure shall be listed under the defendant's name in the Secretary's Record of Penalties.
-If found guilty of a further violation, the defendant shall be liable to a heavier penalty than for a first offense. - C. SUSPENSION for any period from the list of approved Shows. - D. EXPULSION from membership in the Association. - 3503 Reciprocity
+If found guilty of a further violation, the defendant shall be liable to a heavier penalty than for a first offense. - C. SUSPENSION for any period from the list of approved Shows. - D. EXPULSION from membership in the Association.